RamenDR/ramen/docs/krp.md

 to support these examples and has generalized the mechanism for other use cases.

-The general technique of the selective protection and recovery mechanism is to filter Kubernetes resources by type and by label.
-Resources can be selectively protected and recovered by type using an include and exclude mechanism provided within the VRG.
+The general technique of the selective protection and recovery mechanism is to filter Kubernetes resources by kind and by label.
+Resources can be selectively protected and recovered by kind using an include and exclude mechanism provided within the VRG.
 In addition to include and exclude, the standard Kubernetes label selector mechanism is used to protect specific resources.